meetings

 A fresh energy, a united perspective and a sense of ambition evolved.
 The team began to perform within weeks and surpass original targets.

-A change in company ownership led to a restructure which altered most of the processes the 17-strong middle management were used to.
+A change in company ownership led to a restructure which altered most of the processes the 17-strong middle management had followed.

-Whilst the 6 senior managers were less affected or already familiar with the new ways of working, the majority of the workforce felt the effects.
+The 6 senior managers were less affected or already familiar with the new ways of working, but the majority of the workforce felt the effects.

 Working with all 23, in three meetings across one month, key issues were identified and solutions suggested.

-They created a plan which encompassed compromises and new ideas which could meet the needs of both groups.
-By the end of the quarter, most of the disruptions had stopped and progress made faster than expected.
+They created a plan of compromises and new ideas which met the needs of both groups.
+By the end of the quarter, most of the disruptions had stopped and progress was made faster than expected.